 Meningococcal disease is caused by the bacterium Neisseria meningitidis.
 There are several different groups of meningococcal bacteria including groups A, B, C, Y and W135.
 These groups of bacteria can be further divided into specific strains.

-- Most cases in New Zealand are caused by group B (62 percent of confirmed cases in 2011).
+- Most cases in New Zealand are caused by group B.

-- The next most common is group C (38 percent of confirmed cases in 2011).
+- The next most common is group C.

 - There have previously been limited outbreaks of meningococcal disease due to group A.

 - Cases of meningococcal disease caused by groups W135 and Y are rare in New Zealand.